 Let me also state emphatically that the information provided herein, will not be the answer for everyone and that this article will not be able to cover everything this topic deserves.
 I’m just trying to give you some ideas to work with.
 My hope is that enough men will come forward to their doctors and force the change accordingly.
 That being said, nature is a complex beast and the things that impact one will not necessarily be the thing that impacts others.
 I present this as merely something to consider in your quest for resolution.
 Please take it for what it’s worth.
 I am not a medical doctor, a lab technician, or any other kind of medical professional.
 I’m just a guy in the world trying to help out the desperate.

 The Medical Doctors Have Few Answers

+Clearly.
 So you’ve tested negative for the known… now you’re probably going to have to look for the unknown.
-When standard tests cannot provide a definitive answer when there is no foul smell and when antibiotics fail, you and your doctor are left feeling helpless.
+When standard tests cannot provide a definitive answer, when there is no foul smell, and when antibiotics fail, you and your doctor are left feeling helpless.
 Your doctor wants to help but your doctor doesn’t know what your doctor doesn’t know.
 Does this sound familiar?

 It’s not their fault though so please try to be understanding.
 However, just because your doctor doesn’t know, doesn’t mean that you’re not being attacked by something.
 I need you to understand that.
 Recognize that pain is the way our bodies communicate a problem with us.
 We should be listening to it.

-So let’s ask some questions.
+So let’s ask ourselves some questions.
 What kind of infection doesn’t want to kill you?
 Or better yet, what kind of bacterial infection doesn’t show up on tests?
 What kind of bacterial infection doesn’t act like a bacterial infection?
-What does that sound like to you?
-Sounds like a parasite to me.
+It sounds a lot like a parasite to me.